The Priory Federation of Academies Trust: Mission Statement

 In Years 7 and 8 all students will study English, Mathematics, Science, History, Geography, Modern Language, Reading, Art, Music, Drama, Technology, ICT, PSHMRE and PE.
 Whilst the taught curriculum is based on the national curriculum, we retain some flexibility to enable subjects to design a coherent curriculum that enables students to develop a deep learning allowing their knowledge and understanding to build securely, leading to academic excellence.
 Students will be taught in mixed ability groupings, with expert support provided to those with special educational and addition needs.

 In Year 9, English, Mathematics and Science will continue to develop key knowledge and skills and start to build knowledge vital for formal qualifications.
 Subject staff deciding the most appropriate groupings of students to enable them to succeed.
 The foundation curriculum will broaden further to allow all students to begin studying a wide range of subjects available for formal qualification, with students studying Media Studies, Sports Science, D&T Timber, Food & Nutrition and iMedia in addition to the subjects studied in Years 7 and 8.
-This broader curriculum, alongside a careers program, will allow students to make an informed choice as they finalise their own curriculum and specialist knowledge vital for formal qualifications.
-All students will study a humanities subject and will have the opportunity to complete the English Baccalaureate suite of qualifications (English, Mathematics, Science, History, Geography and a Modern Language).
+This broader curriculum, alongside a thorough careers program, will allow students to make an informed choice as they finalise their own curriculum and specialist knowledge vital for formal qualifications.
+All students will study a humanities subject or Modern Foreign Languages, and will have the opportunity to complete the English Baccalaureate suite of qualifications (English, Mathematics, Science, History or Geography and a Modern Language).

 Students in Years 10 and 11 will complete a core curriculum of English Language, English Literature, Mathematics and combined Science, retaining breadth by studying their chosen curriculum of a humanities subject or modern foreign language, and foundation subjects.
 Students will also continue to study PSHMRE and a thorough careers program to prepare them for post-16 and allow them to become true citizens of the world.